 Have a roommate?
 Make sure you're keeping them in mind while video chatting.
 Whether it be by using headphones or going to another room.

 Although technology is great for communication, make sure you aren’t constantly choosing to chat with your significant other rather than building a healthy social life at school.
 Scheduling times to chat will allow you to be consistent, but also have the freedom to go out and create new friendships.

 Rachel Simmons, author of Odd Girl Out believes it’s important to strike a balance because it can be “really hard to choose the awkwardness and the insecurity of not having a lot of friends at your new school over being with someone who's familiar to you".

 Scheduling visiting time is also important.
 Let's be honest, the majority of us aren't able to visit our partners every weekend, as funds are usually tight and studies take over.
 You need to make the most of the time you do have available, such as holiday breaks and long weekends.

 If you can agree on seeing each other at specific times, you've now got a goal to work towards.
 It'll also make it much easier to manage your time and save the necessary cash, which will make the time you do spend together fun and less stressful!

 Keeping Jealousy in Check

-Making new friends and building a social life are a big part of the college experience so it's easy to see how it can be tough to think about your partner making friends of the opposite sex, experiencing new things, or just going out and experiencing new things without you.
+Making new friends and building a social life are a big part of the college experience so it's easy to see how it can be tough to think about your partner making new friends or just going out and experiencing new things without you.